digitickets/omnipay-global-payments/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.

-This package implements only GlobalPayments support for Omnipay 2.x Off-sites, where the customer is redirected to enter payment details
+This package implements only GlobalPayments support for Omnipay 2.x Off-sites, where the customer is redirected to enter payment details (aka HPP - Hosted Payment Page).

+It implements the "ecommerce" version of their integration: https://developer.globalpay.com/ecommerce/payments-start

+For refunds, their ecommerce API is used, via the SDK: https://github.com/globalpayments/php-sdk

 ## Installation